HanNieWHU/REMM/README.md

-# An End-to-End Rotation-Equivariant Framework for Optical and SAR Image Matching
+# REMM: Rotation-Equivariant Framework for Multimodal Image Matching
 The objective of this research is Rotation-Equivariant Framework for End-to-End Multimodal Image Matching.
 It will be a long time for the release of full codes since the paper is Revise in Expert Systems with Applications.
 Pretrained weights will be able soon...